thatstoasty/mog/README.md

 ## TODO

 * Decompose style render mega function and mega class into smaller ones.
-* It seems like renderer.place_vertical renders whitespace with a width that's too long in the Ubuntu test container.
-Will need to investigate why this happened.
-It might be because the execution environment is not necessarily a terminal.

 ### Check out these other libraries in the Mojo Community!